dmetivie/RobustMeans.jl/README.md

 The aim of this package is to implement in Julia some robust mean estimators (one-dimensional for now).
 See [Mean Estimation and Regression Under Heavy-Tailed Distributions: A Survey](https://arxiv.org/pdf/1906.04280.pdf) or [The Robust Randomized Quasi Monte Carlo method, applications to integrating singular functions](https://cnrs.hal.science/CMAP/hal-03631879v3) for recent surveys.

+> [!NOTE]
+> Computing the empirical mean over a data set is one of the most common operations in data analysis.
+However, this operation is not robust to outliers or contaminated samples.
+> Robust mean estimators are mean estimators that are ``robust`` (in some sense) against such outliers or contaminated samples.

 **I am currently trying some stuff on the package about "robust moving average"**

-## What is it about?

-Computing the empirical mean over a data set is one of the most common operations in data analysis.
-However, this operation is not robust to outliers or contaminated samples.
-Robust mean estimators are mean estimators that are ``robust`` (in some sense) against such outliers or contaminated samples.

 ## Example: Comparing robust estimator vs Empirical Means